carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - EBS volumes restored from encrypted snapshots are encrypted automatically.
   - Volumes created from unencrypted snapshots can be encrypted only at the time of creation
   - You can have encrypted an unencrypted EBS volumes attached to an instance at the same time.
+  - All instance families support encryption, but not all instance types.
 - Types of EBS volumes:

 **A/ SSD** for small/random IO operations, High IOPS means number of read and write operations per second, **Only SSD EBS Volumes can be used as boot volumes for EC2**